arinannp/debezium-postgres/README.md

     "transaction":null
 }
 ```
    - The deleted data is captured in postgres (username, password & database: warehouse).
     ![](./images/delete-operation.png "Preview Delete Op")

-## Stops and Removes Containers, Networks & Volumes
+## Stops and Removes Containers, Network & Volumes
 Optionally if you want to delete all containers that have been built earlier, you can run:

     $ docker-compose -f docker-compose.yaml down

-## Reference
+## References
    * https://debezium.io/
    * https://github.com/orgs/debezium/repositories